rbpollock/labboNetwork/docs/guides/reputation-oracle-setup.md

 The Reputation Oracle sets up an HTTP API that provides information about reputation states in Colonies.

 :::caution
-Make sure you're on a recent version of the `colonyNetwork`, git hash `eac730e` should work or, in the future the git tag `glwss`.
+Make sure you're on a recent version of the `labboNetwork`, git hash `eac730e` should work or, in the future the git tag `glwss`.
 :::

-To start the oracle, go to the `colonyNetwork` directory and run this command:
+To start the oracle, go to the `labboNetwork` directory and run this command:

 ```bash
 npm run start:reputation:oracle